vjrantal/SCAMP/README.md

 **Note:** The permissions granted here should be considered temporary at this time.
 These will be more finely tuned before we finalize our release.

+It is possible to run SCAMP without a KeyVault, but then you won't be able to do any operations that require the access to the Azure subscription.
+This can be useful, for example, if one wants to develop the front-end and the user and group management functionalities, but doesn't want to create a KeyVault.
+In this case, leave out all the configuration settings that start with `KeyVault:`.

 ##Running SCAMP for the first time##
 Once you've configured the various services and captured the necessary configuration information, its time attempt to run the application locally.